PAGSAdmin/ClarityGuard/README.md

 English only · No forks of the engine · Free forever

-Every single output is identical for the same story — reproducible truth, every time.

 Works in Grok, ChatGPT, Claude, Gemini — no login, no cost.

 Built by one woman who got tired of the noise.